 Here we provide a general orientating picture on how pesticides are spread in the environment, the soil characteristics most affected, biological breakdown and how to assess the risk of spread to the environment.
-There is also a description of how climate change can affect the spread of pesticides.

 This provides a description of what we know about the environmental effects of pesticides on aquatic environments and terrestrial ecosystems.
 It also clearly shows the great gaps in knowledge that exist in this area.